 - a.
-Infertility services which are not for treatment of Illness or Injury (i.e., which that are for the Jacobian Tromatted: Highlight purpose of achieving pregnancy).
+Infertility services which are not for treatment of Illness or Injury (i.e., that are for the purpose of achieving pregnancy).
 The diagnosis of infertility alone does not constitute an Illness. - b.
 Reversal of voluntary sterilization procedures and related procedures when performed for the purpose of restoring fertility. - c.
 Services for storage or processing of semen (sperm); donor sperm. - d.
 Harvesting of eggs and their cryopreservation. - e.
 Artificial insemination or fertilization methods including, but not limited to, in vivo fertilization, in vitro fertilization, embryo transfer, gamete intra fallopian transfer (GIFT) and similar procedures, and related Hospital, professional and diagnostic services and medications that are incidental to such insemination or fertilization methods. - f.
-Implantable birth control devices (for example, Norplant). - g.
-Surrogate mother services. - h.
-Maternity services received out of the Plan Service Area in the ninth one month of pregnancy prior to the estimated due date, unless Prior Authorized (Prior Authorization will be granted only if the situation is out of the Participant's control, (for example, family emergency). - Formatted: Highlight Formatted: Highlight Formatted: Highlight - Amniocentesis or chorionic villi sampling (CVS) solely for sex determination. i.
+Surrogate mother services. - g.
+Maternity services received out of the Plan Service Area one month prior to the estimated due date, unless Prior Authorized (Prior Authorization will be granted only if the situation is out of the Participant's control, for example, family emergency). - h.
+Amniocentesis or chorionic villi sampling (CVS) solely for sex determination.